quizbowl/collegecalendar/difficulty-scale.md

       so ratings on this website likely have less utility for other purposes (such as a [quizbowl packet archive](https://collegiate.quizbowlpackets.com/)).

+[^3]: “Regular difficulty” can be understood as a catch-all term originally meaning
+      “the usual range of difficulty of most tournaments” – it was always a wide undefined range, not a specific difficulty level.

-[^3]: Think of these levels as ordinal categories, like four different fruits.
+[^4]: Think of these levels as ordinal categories, like four different fruits.
       For example, blueberry, kiwi, pomegranate, and grapefruit are unrelated by color or family, but can still be ordered by size and tartness:
         <span class="fruits">